Second German Antarctic Expedition: Drift

 On 23 June, about 65 km east of Morrell's reported sighting, Filchner, König and Kling set out from Deutschland with supplies, sledges and dogs to find the spot, travelling much of the time by moonlight.
 The terrain was difficult; shifting ice with open water, and piled-up ice floes.
 Another problem was that the drifting ship would be in a different position when they returned.
 As they approached the location of Morrell's supposed sighting, they dropped lead weights to test the sea depth.
-Finding no evidence of shallowing, and no visible signs of land, they concluded that Morrell had most likely seen a mirage.
+Finding no evidence of shoals, and no visible signs of land, they concluded that Morrell had most likely seen a mirage.
 On the return journey, through skilful navigation, they intercepted Deutschland on 30 June; it had drifted a distance of 60 km since they left.

 On 8 August, Vahsel died, his health having recently deteriorated.
 He was buried in the ice two days later, and was succeeded as captain by Wilhelm Lorenzen, the first officer.
 The atmosphere did not improve; Lorenzen was no conciliator, and his relationship with Filchner was no better than Vahsel's had been.
 The mood rapidly became not merely unpleasant but dangerous; guns were being waved around, with threats of shooting – König claimed he had been shot at.
 Filchner considered his own life at risk, and slept with a loaded gun by his side.
 The drift continued; by mid-September, open leads were appearing in the distance, but it was not until 26 November, with the help of dynamite, that Deutschland finally broke free of the ice.
 The drift had provided initial evidence for the existence of the Weddell Gyre, a circulating ocean current rotating clockwise round the sea.
 A slow run through heavy loose pack finally brought Deutschland to Grytviken on 19 December 1912.